maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 --------

 Wireless is mostly just working, although the UI still has some rough edges.
-In particular, sometimes connection to a network fails if entering the password takes too long.
+In particular, sometimes connecting to a network fails if entering the password takes too long.

 One other bug was fixed: a problem where the networks could appear in the